kevinrodbe/library/content/03-content-negotiation.md

   warning_message: 'Cuidado com %{name}!'
 ```

-One quick way to switch between locales based on header is by adding a **before_action** to our ApplicationController:
+A simple way to switch between locales based on a request header is by adding a **before_action** to our ApplicationController and inspecting the corresponding header from there:

 ```ruby
 class ApplicationController < ActionController::Base